NikDrosakis/gen20/god/README.md

 ## v.2 NOT FUNCTIONAL Maria October2024
 1) Serve as fast integrator
-2) Core Maria , API functionality
+2) Core Maria , API capabilities
 3) Serve as modular integrator with APIs and AIs

 ## v.3 Serve microservices CI/CD implementation of Action